 Today we were able to visit the orphanage.
 Victoria was very shy at first.
 Her caretaker came in the visiting room with her and gave me tons of information.
 This was mostly about habits (eating, sleeping), moods, personality, disposition and so forth.
 I was told she speaks well and is a leader among her group, as she lets the others know what they should be doing and when they are doing something they should not be!
 The orphanage director came in, talked for a while and two different doctors came in to provide information as well.

 It took Victoria about a half hour to warm up to me, which I expected.
 I have not seen her for 6 months.
 Lana told her that she needed to play because we had to leave soon.
 Victoria began to cry at this, because she did not want us to leave.
 We brought a toy cell phone, which she loved.
 I also brought a purse with gloves, a necklace and hair scrunchy (which she wore as a bracelet).
 She enjoyed the purse and gloves, and put her cell phone in her purse.
 We began to play ball, and she was just not letting go of these items.
 She mostly kicked the ball to me because her hands were full.
 She really began to relax, talk, show me things, laugh, and have fun!

-It seemed to quickly my time was up with her for today.
-That was hard because we were told we should take the things we brought for her, that if we didn’t they would be gone.
+It seemed too quickly my time was up with her for today.
+That was hard because we were told we should take the things we brought for her.
+If we didn’t, they would be gone.
 She really did not want to give the phone back.
 I promised her I would be back and with the phone.
-Apparently the toy phones are a rare item.
-The caretaker explained that there are two that the children play with and if a child gets a hold of one they will usually hide it from the others.
+Apparently, the toy phones are a rare item.
+The caretaker explained that there are two that the children play with and if a child gets a hold of one, they will usually hide it from the others.

 Jackson is 6!!